 Burleson Farmers Market

-The basics: Every Saturday morning through November, shop Tarrant County produce, baked goods, essential oils and handmade cloth goods such as blankets and hair bows.
+The basics: Shop Tarrant County produce, baked goods, essential oils and handmade cloth goods such as blankets and hair bows.
 Browse more than 20 vendors specializing in organic produce like beef and free-range eggs.
 The market, located at the City Hall parking lot next to Jamaican Summers restaurant, also features handcrafted soaps, bread and sweets in addition to homemade jewelry.

 Clearfork Farmers Market